PCRE2Project/pcre2/doc/html/README.txt

 different code unit widths.

 Test 15 contains a number of tests that must not be run with JIT.
-They check, among other non-JIT things, the match-limiting features of the intepretive matcher.
+They check, among other non-JIT things, the match-limiting features of the interpretive matcher.

 Test 16 is run only when JIT support is not available.
 It checks that an